2 Motor System With Low Suction

 One outlet has good suction, the other three have poor suction.
 The one with the good suction appears to be the one closest to the unit in the garage.
 I've checked the pipes in the crawlspace with the unit on and can hear no leaks.
 The unit is a M&S Systems Model A425 and is likely as old as the house which is 20 years.
 It is an electric model with a three position switch on the hose handle.

-If it were an air leak in the piping system then all inlets would have the same weak suction.
-One or more inlets having good suction than other inlets in the home means there is a clog inside the pipe.
-You'll have to use the suggestions under solution number three on this page to get the clog out. http://builtinvacuum.com/flowchrt.html
+If it were an air leak in the piping system, all inlets would have the same weak suction.
+One or more inlets having good suction over other inlets in the home means there is a clog inside the pipe.
+You'll have to use the suggestions under Solution #3 on our Troubleshooting Flowchart to help locate and remove the clog.

 Some Inlets Work, Others Don't At All